EricDriussi/simple-design-patterns/src/behavioral/mediator/README.md

 # TL;DR

 An object that encapsulates how a set of objects interact.
-If object A requires an interaction with object B, this interaction is managed by an external mediator.
+If object "A" has to interact with object "B", this interaction is managed by an external mediator.

 # Usefulness